-She had been watching the boy all day today.
-Next time she see him, she would at least make him notice her.
+She had been watching the boy all day long.
+Next time she sees him, she would at least make him notice her.
 Marriage, or no marriage.

 -In a different corner of the world-

-An old man was walking through a desolate forest filled with dead trees.
-Nothing grew in these woods, and not even a single animal or insect could be heard.
-All it was, was barren ground filled with gray lifeless trees, covered by a thick fog.
+An old man walked through a desolate forest filled with dead trees.
+Nothing grew in these woods, and not a single animal or insect could be heard.
+All it is, was barren grounds filled with gray lifeless trees covered by a thick fog.

 Undeterred, the old man walked diligently along a path until he came across a small hut.
 Opening the doors, the inside was empty, save for a single burning candle on a small post.
 With a thought, the ground of the hut opened up, revealing a stairwell leading down into the earth.
-The old man gave another thought, and an orb of light ignited in front of him, slowly descending the stairs.
+The old man gave another thought, and an orb of light ignited in front of him to slowly descend the stairs.
 The old man followed.

 Reaching the bottom of the stairs, the earth opened up into a large room.
 Seven hooded figures stood, waiting for him.

 “Thank you for coming, master.”
-One of the hooded figure spoke out.
+One of the hooded figures spoke out.

 “One of our familiars in Darsus has been destroyed.”
 Another hooded figure spoke up.

 “Destroyed?
 Where in Darsus?”
-The old man asked.
+The old man questioned.

 “The link broke outside of Ferrent.”